shyim/shyim.me/faq/faq.md

 ## How is the shipping calculated when the user is not logged in?

-Shopware uses here the country with the lowest position to calculate the shipping costs
+In this case Shopware uses the country with the lowest position to calculate the shipping costs